 Ingredient Endpoint Test Duration Effect Value Species BCF

 propylene glycol Not Available

-ethyl vanillin Not Available

-vanillin Not Available

-dihydrocoumarin Not Available
+peppermint oil Not Available

 Propylene glycol is known to exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
 This process can adversely affect aquatic life by consuming oxygen needed by aquatic organisms for survival.
 Large quantities of dissolved oxygen (DO) in the water column are consumed when microbial populations decompose propylene glycol.